Skip to main content

 Additionally, acting as a crucial interface for network administrators, the OMC implements updates, configurations, and optimizations, thereby serving as a proactive guardian to uphold the reliability and functionality of mobile communication networks.

-Moreover, GSM employs time-division multiple access (TDMA) to share frequencies efficiently, accommodating both voice and data.
+GSM architecture in mobile communication employs time-division multiple access (TDMA) to share frequencies efficiently, accommodating both voice and data.

 At its core is the Mobile Station (MS) with the Subscriber Identity Module (SIM).